gupnee81/shopping-app/README.md

 This react based front end application demonstrates a small functionality of calculating the cost of a shopping cart on an e-commerce portal.
 It deals with 3 products which are created locally as part of the initialisation and frontend fetches it at the time of the launch.

-It contains a docker-compose file which will be used to deploy the frontend service seemlessly on any given machine i.e. desktop, virtual machine etc.

 Here is the price list to begin with..
 | PRODUCT ID |   PRODUCT NAME     |     PRICE |
 | --- | :--------- | --------: |